Fort Abercrombie |

 (1941 - 1945), Dutch Harbor, Unalaska Island

-The headquarters post of the Harbor Defenses of Dutch Harbor and the nearby Navy base.
-It was attacked by Japan in 1942.
-This town was originally founded by Russians.
+The headquarters garrison post of the Harbor Defenses of Dutch Harbor and the nearby Navy base.
+It was attacked by Japan in June 1942.
 Several machine-gun pillboxes still exist along many of the nearby beaches.
 Of interest here is the Museum of the Aleutians, built on the foundation of a military wharehouse.

 ¤ ALSO: Additional fire-control stations were located at Cape Winslow, Constantine Head, Hog Island, Erskine Point, Ugadaga Bay, and Coxcomb (Second Priest Rock).
 Structures remain at all locations.